 Daily, beginning at dusk

-Machines of Loving Grace is an exhibition in video format featuring three artists who address contemporary and historical technologies, and humans’ eerie and shifting relationships with them.
+Machines of Loving Grace is an exhibition in video format featuring three artists who address contemporary and historical technologies and their eerie and shifting relationships with humans.

 Nat Castañeda (b.
 1977, Santa Barbara, California) presents Static Background Radiation (2014), one video from a series by the artist based on hybrid fictions that explore the construction of identity as related to gender, belief systems, and technology experienced in the corporate work environment.